 Review the 9 / 6 pay table below to determine the payouts for all of the possible hand rankings:

 Beginning with the left most column, which describes the payouts when making the minimum wager, the first four payouts are all quite basic.
 A single pair of full pay jacks or better pays out even money or 1 credit.
 Two pair is good for 2 credits, three of a kind returns 3 credits, and a straight pays back 4 credits.

 Falling back on the example used earlier, let’s imagine we’ve loaded the $1 machine with $100, and despite the strategic importance of betting the maximum (more on this to come), we’ve decided to bet $1 to make the math easier.
 On the first two spins, we make no qualifying hands, so our credit meter is reduced to $98 ($100 $1 $1 = $98).

 Then, on our third hand, we receive the 7s 8c 9h 10d 2h and decide to hold the first four cards for an open-ended straight draw (four cards to a straight, with two cards that can complete the draw).
 After discarding the deuce, the Jc arrives on the screen to complete the straight draw, and our credit meter rises to $101 with the 4 credit win ($98 $1 + $4 = $101).

 On the very next deal, we receive the Qh Qs 6s 4d 2h combination, and after holding the pair of queens and discarding the other three cards we receive the Qd, the 9h, and the Ac.
 With three of a kind, our credit meter increases to $103 with the 3 credit payout ($101 $1 + $3 = $103).
-We will provide an extended analysis below, but if you would like to understand these pay tables from a different perspective, visit the Wizard of Odds.
+Below we provide an extended analysis.

 Payout Increases to Watch For